ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 ### Slider drop penalty fixes

-Aim calculations reward beatmaps for having difficult to follow slider patterns, with a penalty for dropped slider ends to ensure that plays only receive their full buff for these sliders if they were hit correctly.
+Aim calculations reward beatmaps for having difficult-to-follow slider patterns, with a penalty for dropped slider ends to ensure that plays only receive their full buff if the sliders were hit correctly.

 A [change](https://github.com/ppy/osu/pull/31055) proposed by [StanR](https://osu.ppy.sh/users/7217455) has been created in order to ensure this penalty is applied correctly, and uses a more concrete estimation of the difficult sliders in a beatmap.

-Prior to this change, the penalty applied to aim PP for missed sliderends was unintentionally nerfing much less than it was supposed to.
+Prior to this change, the penalty applied to aim PP for missed slider ends was unintentionally nerfing much less than it was supposed to.
 This meant beatmaps with difficult sliders could be abused for easy PP by missing a lot of slider ends.
-This has been corrected which causes large nerfs for a lot of scores set on beatmaps such as [t+pazolite - Oshama Scramble!
+This has been corrected, which causes large nerfs for a lot of scores set on beatmaps such as [t+pazolite - Oshama Scramble!
 (IOException Edit) [Special]](https://osu.ppy.sh/beatmapsets/1376308#osu/2844649).

 Furthermore, this change now uses a count of difficult sliders dictated by difficulty calculations for this penalty instead of assuming that 10% of the beatmap's sliders are difficult.
 This makes the penalty fairer across the board.